Detectors for transmission electron microscopy: Direct electron detectors

 The use of scintillators to convert electrons to photons in CCD and CMOS cameras reduces the detective quantum efficiency (DQE) of these devices.
-Direct electron detectors, which have no scintillator and are directly exposed to the electron beam, typically offer higher DQE than scintillator coupled cameras.
-There are two main types of direct electron detector, both of which were first introduced to electron microscopy in the 2000s.
+Direct electron detectors, which have no scintillator and are directly exposed to the electron beam, typically offer higher DQE than scintillator-coupled cameras.
+There are two main types of direct electron detectors, both of which were first introduced to electron microscopy in the 2000s.

 A hybrid pixel detector, also known as a pixel array detector (PAD) features a sensor chip bonded to a separate electronics chip with each pixel read out in parallel.
-The pixels are typically wide and thick e.g. 150 x 150 x 500 µm for the electron microscope pixel array detector (EMPAD) described by Tate et al. This large pixel size allows each pixel to fully absorb high energy electrons, enabling high dynamic range.
+The pixels are typically wide and thick e.g. 150 x 150 x 500 μm for the electron microscope pixel array detector (EMPAD) described by Tate et al. This large pixel size allows each pixel to fully absorb high-energy electrons, enabling high dynamic range.
 However, the large pixel size limits the number of pixels that can be incorporated into a sensor.

-A monolithic active pixel sensor (MAPS) for TEM is a CMOS based detector that has been radiation hardened to withstand direct exposure to the electron beam.
+A monolithic active pixel sensor (MAPS) for TEM is a CMOS-based detector that has been radiation hardened to withstand direct exposure to the electron beam.
 The sensitive layer of the MAPS is typically very thin, with a thickness as low as 8 μm.
-This reduces the lateral spread of electrons from the electron beam within the detective layer of the sensor, allowing for smaller pixel sizes e.g. 6.5 x 6.5 µm for a Direct Electron DE-16.
-Smaller pixel size allows for a large number of pixels to be incorporated into a sensor, although dynamic range is typically more limited than for a hybrid pixel detector.
+This reduces the lateral spread of electrons from the electron beam within the detective layer of the sensor, allowing for smaller pixel sizes e.g. 6.5 x 6.5 μm for a Direct Electron DE-16.
+Smaller pixel size allows for a large number of pixels to be incorporated into a sensor, although the dynamic range is typically more limited than for a hybrid pixel detector.

 Detectors for Scanning TEM (STEM)

 In scanning TEM (STEM), a focused probe is rastered over an area of interest, and a signal is recorded at each probe position to form an image.
 This typically requires different types of detector from conventional TEM imaging, in which a broad area of the specimen is illuminated.

 Traditional STEM imaging involves detectors, such as the annular dark-field (ADF) detector, which integrate the signal resulting from electrons from within a given range of scattering angles at each position of the raster.
 Such detectors may typically consist of a scintillator connected to photomultiplier tube.

-Segmented STEM detectors, first introduced in 1994 allow differential phase contrast information to be obtained.
+Segmented STEM detectors allow differential phase contrast information to be obtained.
+Early versions used scintillators with light pipes connected to multiple photomultipliers (one for each segment), which are bulky but have high detective quantum efficiency.
+Later designs, used lithographically-patterned semiconductor diodes, which are more compact and easier to scale to multiple segments.

-4D STEM involves the use of an imaging camera, such as they hybrid pixel or MAPS direct electron detectors described above, to record an entire convergent beam electron diffraction (CBED) pattern at each STEM raster position.
-The resulting four-dimensional dataset can then be analyzed to reconstruct arbitrary STEM images, or extract other types of information from the specimen, such as strain, or electric and magnetic field maps.
+4D STEM involves the use of an imaging camera, such as the hybrid pixel or MAPS direct electron detectors described above, to record an entire set of convergent beam electron diffraction (CBED) patterns at each STEM raster position.
+The resulting four-dimensional dataset can then be analyzed to reconstruct arbitrary STEM images, or extract other types of information from the specimen, such as strain, electric or magnetic field maps.